Dispatch-AI-com/backend/ai/app/intent_classification/definitions/other.md

 Catch-all category for complex issues, message leaving requests, callbacks, unclear intents, or anything requiring human handling and personalized attention.

 ## Description
-This intent covers everything that doesn't fit SCAM or FAQ.
+This intent covers everything that doesn't fit SCAM or OPPORTUNITY.
 It includes requests to leave messages, callback requests, complex or unique situations, complaints, special circumstances, and any ambiguous cases.
 This is the **conservative default** when intent is unclear.

 ## Characteristics

 - Requests to leave a message or voicemail
 - Callback requests ("call me back later")
 - Complex or unique situations requiring individual attention
-- Requests that don't fit FAQ or standard questions
+- Requests that don't fit standard questions or opportunities
 - Unclear or ambiguous intent
 - Personal circumstances requiring case-by-case handling
 - Complaints, disputes, or dissatisfaction